Contractor decision tools

 These tools however serve differing purposes and it may be necessary to work through both tools to ensure proper adherence to Federal and state laws.
 Both of these decision tools provide guidance, to assist you in determining if a contractor is an employee or not, if you are unsure you should seek legal professional advice or contact the relevant tax office.

-ATO Employee/Contractor Decision Tool Outcome
+Australian Taxation Office Employee/Contractor Decision Tool Outcome

 - include such payments for payroll tax purposes; and